 When temperatures near freezing, a few degrees can make a big difference.

 To advise gardeners so they can take proper precautions, different terms are used to describe the severity of a freeze.
 This chart explains the various terms:

 |Down to 28° F for a couple of hours||Light Frost,|

 |Usually only harms very tender plants.
 Ice forms only on the outside of the plant.|

-How to Protect Tender Plants from Frost or Freeze Damage
+How to Protect Tender Plants from Frost or Freezing Damage

-If frost is predicted in your area, you may want to take steps to protect vulnerable plants such as:
+Cold weather is one thing, but if frost is predicted, you may want to take steps to protect vulnerable plants such as:

-Steps to take when frost or freeze threaten tender plants:
+Steps to take when frost or freezing temperatures threaten tender plants: